 What is the current state of chess engines?

-Today I would group chess engines into two categories: “explore the most possibilities as fast as possible” (Stockfish) and “have a very sophisticated evaluation function in the form of a neural network” (Leela Chess Zero).
+Today I would group chess engines into two categories: “explore the most possibilities as fast as possible” (Stockfish, using a fast evaluation function) and “have a very sophisticated evaluation function in the form of a neural network” (Leela Chess Zero, using a slow evaluation function).

 What is left for amateurs, such as myself then?